AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

 Explore additional features with AG Grid Enterprise.
 A license is required; check [AG Grid docs for pricing details.](https://www.ag-grid.com/license-pricing/)

-In AG Grid Enterprise, unlock functionalities like Grouping, Aggregation, Advanced Filtering, Hierarchical Data Support & Tree View, Data Export to Excel, Excel-like Pivoting, Copy/Paste, Sparklines and more.
+In AG Grid Enterprise, unlock functionalities like Grouping, Aggregation, Advanced Filtering, Hierarchical Data Support and Tree View, Data Export to Excel, Excel-like Pivoting, Copy/Paste, Sparklines, and more.

-The Enterprise section in Dash Grid docs provides only a few examples, so please refer to the AG Grid documentation for details.
+The Enterprise section in the Dash Grid docs provides only a few examples, so please refer to the AG Grid documentation for details.

 Here's a new Enterprise feature in Dash AG Grid V31.
 You won't find this in the Dash Docs yet, but it's available in this release.